 To make things a little better, pork belly is not very rich in sodium and has no carbohydrates in it, like meat usually does not.
 There are some vitamin and mineral benefits to eating the pork belly.
 For instance, the aforementioned serving has about 25% of the RDI for Thiamin and just about the same percentage for Niacin.
 There is also a relatively significant amount of Vitamin B12 in pork belly.

 Pork Belly v Bacon

 Well, in principle bacon is pork belly.
-The real difference between the two is that the bacon has been cured with nitrate, sugar and salt and usually smoked.
+The real difference between the two is that the bacon has been cured with nitrate, sugar, and salt and is usually smoked.
 Celery juice is usually used to cure the bacon as it has a very high nitrate concentration.

 Cooking Pork Belly In Slow Cooker

 Cooking pork belly in a slow cooker is a fairly common way of preparing it.
 If you are new to pork belly or don’t quite know how to cook it, here is a quick recipe.